awsdocs/amazon-ec2-user-guide/doc_source/WSL.md

    chmod 400 /path/my-key-pair.pem
    ```

 1. Transfer a file to your instance using the instance's public DNS name\.
-For example, if the name of the private key file is `my-key-pair`, the file to transfer is `SampleFile.txt`, the user name is `ec2-user`, and the public DNS name of the instance is `ec2-198-51-100-1.compute-1.amazonaws.com`, use the following command to copy the file to the `ec2-user` home directory\.
+For example, if the name of the private key file is `my-key-pair`, the file to transfer is `SampleFile.txt`, the user name is `ec2-user`, and the public DNS name of the instance is `ec2-198-51-100-1.compute-1.amazonaws.com`, use the following command to copy the file to the `ec2-user` home directory:

    ```
    scp -i /path/my-key-pair.pem /path/SampleFile.txt ec2-user@c2-198-51-100-1.compute-1.amazonaws.com:~